Are you looking for how to get more interior design clients?

 The Content Upgrade.

-The faster you grow your email list, the faster you will get more traffic, and make more money from said email list.
+The faster you grow your email list for your interior design studio, the faster you will get more traffic, and make more money from said email list.

 The Content Upgrade, a term coined by Brian Dean of Backlinko, essentially puts your lightbox pop-ups on supercharge and can increase the number of people who sign up by up to 5 times.
 So rather than getting 5 subscribers from every 100 visitors.
 You could get up to 25 additional subscribers from the same traffic!